rastersoft/slingshot_app_launcher/README.md

        Now doesn't show empty pages
        Allows to customize the style of the main button (with/out icon or text)
+    9: Allows to choose between categories mode or pure icon mode

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com